goldsky-io/vpoap/README.md

 ### Farcaster frames

 When posting to farcaster, the opengraph image will be a [farcaster frame](https://docs.farcaster.xyz/reference/frames/spec).
 The initial image is a static image as per the spec, with actions to load dynamic content (e.g., `Refresh latest`).
 Each time an action is pressed a new image is generated which could represent a whole new POAP token that was minted.

+## Notes on the code

+Svelte was chosen as the language to write this demo in as an opportunity to test out some tooling designed for Svelte.
+However `frames.js` and `satori` are really designed to be used with React.
+As such, I would recommend that anyone curious about building a similar web app, or using these same tools should strongly consider React instead of Svelte (and consider using `@vercel/og` instead of `satori`).